idmaping/policevsrobber/README.md

 - Police and robber have his own q-table
 - Each agent (police and robber) is processed using parallel computing, so we use ROS in here...

-Spec
+MACHINE SPEC
-- Ubuntu 20.04
+- Ubuntu Focal Forsa
-- ROS Focal Forsa
+- ROS Noetic
 - Python3